WardBrian/scikit-stan/README.md

 ## Installation

-Pre-compiled wheels for the package are available for MacOS, Windows, and Linux systems via `pip`.
+Pre-compiled wheels for the package are available for MacOS, Windows, and Linux systems via `pip install scikit_stan`.

 Source installation requires a working installation of [CmdStan](https://mc-stan.org/docs/cmdstan-guide/index.html).